animalat/Pomodoro-Timer/README.md

 npx electron-builder --win --mac --linux npm run build -- -mwl
 ```
-Change above commands based on your operating system. <br /> <br />
+Change above commands based on your operating system. (i.e., if on Windows, include only --win for the first command and -w for the second) <br /> <br />

 Recommended time settings: